mattheu/wp-custom-block-unit-test-demo/Readme.md

 ## Setup.

 This is intended to be set up as a WordPress plugin.
-You can clone it into a local installation plugins directory, and run the following commands.
+You can clone it into a local installation plugins directory, and install as normal.
+Before using you should run the following commands:

 ```
 composer install;